Abdelmouhaimen/DL4SahelLakes/README.md

 # Adaptation of a CNN U-Net Algorithm for Lake Recognition in Landsat Images

+## Project Overview
+This project aims to develop a **deep learning pipeline** for **detecting lakes in Landsat satellite images** using a **CNN U-Net architecture**.
+The work was carried out during a **research internship at GET-OMP (CNRS)**, with a focus on geospatial analysis and image segmentation.

+The project leverages **QGIS** for visualization and annotation, along with **TensorFlow** for model training and prediction.
+The results contribute to **environmental monitoring and water resource management** by identifying water bodies across different regions and time periods.

 ## 1. Downloading and Preprocessing Images

 ### 1.1 Preprocessed Images